sergiohinojosa/dashboards-dt-kubernetes/README.md

 https://dynatrace.github.io/BizOpsConfigurator/

-⚠️ In order for the entities to be filtered properly, you'll need to add a tag `[Kubernetes]namespace` to your services/pods, so this could be filtered properly in the performance engineering dashboard.
+> ⚠️ In order for the entities to be filtered properly, you'll need to add a tag `[Kubernetes]namespace` to your services/pods, so this could be filtered properly in the **Performance Engineering Dashboard**.
 This will be later OOTB in the product.

 ### Overview